DokFaust/dokfaust.github.io/_posts/2018-06-04-gsoc-week-3-report.md

 Unfortunately LLVM ORC JIT does not support natively [JITEventListener](https://groups.google.com/forum/#!topic/llvm-dev/B7quHkDRoYk), but on the other hand, a way of registering objects and stacking them locally is present in the Julia JIT engine under the subclass `debugobjregistrar`.

-At this point it was necessary for me to implement just `RegisterJITEventListener`, which managaed a vector of `JITEventListener`s, and `NotifyFinalized`, which for each EventListener calls the `NotifyObject` emitted method.
+At this point it was necessary for me to implement just `RegisterJITEventListener`, which managed a vector of `JITEventListener`s, and `NotifyFinalized`, which for each EventListener calls the `NotifyObject` emitted method.

 Notifying an object usually means dumping the execution details in a file